Mtskheta: Capital of the Kingdom of Iberia

 The city was strongly fortified at that period.
 Walls lined both sides of the Mtkvari River, and three forts protected it.
 The main citadel, Armazi, on Mount Bagineti controlled the entrance from the south and east, Tsitsamuri, at the base of Mount Jvari from the north, and Sarkine from the west.

 Mtskheta was a site of early Christian activity resulting in the Christianization of Iberia, where Christianity was proclaimed the state religion in 337.
 It remains the headquarters of the Georgian Orthodox Church.
 Around that period Mtskheta was a culturally developed city.
 A gravestone dated between the late 4th and early 5th centuries, found in Samtavro necropolis, contains an epitaph in Greek, telling about the main architect and archizograph (artist) of Mtskheta Aurelius Acholis.

 In the first years after the conversion of Georgia into Christianity, a small wooden church was built in the center of the city, later to become Svetitskhoveli Cathedral.
 Archeological excavations revealed the remnants of the wooden church within the cathedral.

 By the 5th century AD the small church was no longer satisfying the growing community of the city, and Vakhtang Gorgasali built a large basilica, the greatest church in Georgia dedicated to the Dormition of the Mother of God, Svetitskhoveli, which survived until the 11th century.
 The first katolikos was elected in the 5th century, and his residence was in Svetotskhoveli, in Mtskheta.
 By the 11th century, the earlier basilica of Svetitskhoveli was again too small, and Katolikos Melchizedek I built a new church on top of it.

 Middle Ages

 King Dachi of Iberia (early 6th century AD), who was the successor of Vakhtang I of Iberia, moved the capital from Mtskheta to the more easily defensible Tbilisi according to the will left by his father.
 Afterwards the importance of Mtskheta began to decline, while that of Tbilisi grew.
-However, Mtskheta continued as the coronation and burial place for most kings of Georgia until the end of the kingdom in the 19th century.
-Mtskheta suffered tremendous damage during the Umayyad Caliphate's defeat of the Khazars between 736 and 739, and again when Timur conquered the area in the 15th century.
+However, Mtskheta continued as the coronation and burial place for most kings of Georgia until the end of georgian political independence in the 19th century.
+Mtskheta suffered tremendous damage during the Umayyad Caliphate's defeat of the Khazars between 736 and 739, but regained its prestige during the reign of king George I of Georgia and catholicos-Patriarch Melchizedek I of Georgia, who oversaw the construction of the modern buildings of the Svetitskhoveli and Samtavro Cathedrals.

+Timur conquered the area in the 15th century and burnt the city.
+The city experienced a period of revival during the reign of Alexander I of Georgia, who rebuilt svetitskhoveli in 1425 AD and therefore stabilised pilgrimage; but it would be attacked again in 1625 AD at the battle of tsitsamuri.
 These attacks reduced the size of the city, and by the time Georgia became part of Russia in 1801, it was little more than a village.
 However, industrialization improved the economic situation of the city.